Operations App

 |---|---|

-A fifth workflow — platform operations (world-model health dashboard, enshrinement review queue, cross-world observability) — has detailed surfaces separate from this subtree’s page layout but shares the same architectural placement and boundary rules.
+A fifth workflow — platform operations (System Card review, the review queue, override-pattern signal triage, cross-domain observability) — has detailed surfaces separate from this subtree’s page layout but shares the same architectural placement and boundary rules.

 Parity rules:

 - Every write path is an API call first.
-The UI is a thin client over the same HTTP API that the Ops Agent calls.
-There is no UI-only mutation that the agent cannot perform.
+The UI is a thin client over the HTTP API.
+There is no UI-only mutation that a direct API consumer cannot perform.

-- Every read path is queryable by both.
-The UI’s data fetches, the agent’s tool calls, and direct API consumers all hit the same endpoints with the same auth + RBAC.
+- Every read path is queryable through the API.
+The UI’s data fetches and direct API consumers all hit the same endpoints with the same auth + RBAC.

 - Every state change emits an event.
-When the human operator approves a candidate in the UI, the agent’s subsequent read reflects the approval without the agent having observed the UI action directly.
-When the agent proposes a candidate, the human’s UI view updates the same way.
+When the operator approves a candidate, downstream readers reflect the approval through the event substrate without observing the UI action directly.

 - The governed enshrinement pipeline is single-source.
-There is no “UI-only” or “agent-only” enshrinement path.
-Human sign-off gates every promotion, regardless of who proposed the candidate.
-Agents (including the Ops Agent) propose and draft; the human operator enshrines.
+There is no “UI-only” enshrinement path.
+Human sign-off gates every promotion, regardless of where the candidate originated.

 Architectural placement — a separate deployable, not a context